Broadroad/gpool/README.md

 ## Function
 - gpool support net.Conn interface
 - reuse connection in gpool
-- get connection from gpool will error when pool is full
+- get connection from gpool will error when there is no idle connection in gpool
+- support block get from gpool when there is no idle connection in gpool

 ## Todo
 - Add a timeout in BlockingGet
-- Connection will be closed when idle for some time duration
+- Connection will be closed when idle for some time duration(keep idle connection alive for some time that users can config)

 ## Usage
 install with this command: